Future Foods – Meat Alternatives and Their Impact

 Quite simply, meatless meat is a plant-based meat substitute.
 Why do we need Meatless Meat?
 There is no single answer to this.
 However, the demand for sustainable food and the global impact of the meat industry are the notable ones.
 Let us look into the environmental impacts of the meat industry in detail:

-- Methane Gas Emissions – There has always been a lot of scrutiny on how much methane is actually emitted from livestock.
+- Methane Gas Emissions – There has always been a lot of scrutiny on actual emission of methane gas from livestock.
 Methane is a greenhouse gas and is a natural by-product of livestock that comes from waste and emissions from animals.
 An average cow produces about 150 gallons of methane per day.
-When methane is released into the atmosphere, it’s apparently more deadly than any carbon dioxide emission.
+When methane mixes into the atmosphere, it’s apparently more deadly than any carbon dioxide emission.

-- Land and Water Degradation – Around 30% of the world’s land is used for raising livestock.
-And around 15,000 litres of water are needed to produce one kilo of beef.
+- Land and Water Degradation – Around 30% of the world’s land is for raising livestock.
+And around 15,000 litres of water consumption is to produce one kilo of beef.
 With land, water and food getting scarcer every year, it’s a major misrepresentation of said resources.

 - Deforestation – The meat industry is partially responsible for increased amazon deforestation.
 Amazon fires have also been linked to its deforestation.
 Brazil, one of the biggest exporters of beef, relies on the meat industry for its economy.
-About as close as 70 percent of land deforestation is caused as a result of an increasing demand for beef.
+About as close as 70 percent of land deforestation is due to an increasing demand for beef.

 - Water Pollution – The biggest contributor considered for dead zones in the oceans is the meat industry.
 Livestock produces as much as 130 times wastage as humans.
 This waste gets dumped onto the oceans, destroying marine life and creating dead zones (lack of oxygen in water).